New policy on Toshakhana in the making

 The clauses mentioned in the response letter issued by the government state: ‘The minister in-charge of the federal government will have to record reasons as to why the harm from disclosure of information outweighs public interest and further that information pertaining to allegation of corruption and violation of human rights shall not be excluded.’

+Subsequently, the Cabinet Division challenged the order in a petition before the IHC in the same month, claiming that the PIC order was ‘illegal and without lawful authority’.

 The Islamabad High Court also raised questions and grilled former government over reluctance to disclose details of gifts received by Imran Khan.
+Justice Mian Gul Hassan Aurangzeb inquired from a government representative during the hearing why the restriction on making details public was applied to every gift?
+“What is the harm in making it public if some country has given a necklace as a gift?”
 Justice Aurangzeb questioned.
 “Why is the government facing embarrassment by not disclosing gifts received from other countries?”
 He said gifts received by rulers belonged to the nation and not to them, asking whether public officeholders would even receive those gifts if the public office did not exist.

+The then opposition and today’s government unfolded gifts retained by Imran Khan as soon as it came to power.
+In the very first week of holding the PMO of the Islamic Republic of Pakistan, Shehbaz Sharif said Imran Khan took gifts worth Rs 140 million from Tosha Khana and sold them in Dubai.

 KARACHI: The All Pakistan Newspaper Society expressed its profound concern on the disappearance of a newspaper’s...